 « Pobull Fhinn »

-Lower down the southern slope of Barpa Langais on a small natural plateau, is a ring of stones on a platform, or terrace, cut into the hillside in the 2nd Millennium BC — the Middle Bronze Age, when Homer's tale of the Trojan War, The Iliad, takes place.
+Lower down the southern slope of Barpa Langais on a small natural plateau, is a ring of stones on a platform, or terrace, cut into the hillside in the 2nd Millennium BC — the Middle Bronze Age, the age of Homer and the The Iliad.
 Facing north-west, the ring, more accurately an oval, is heather-bound, tangled in ferns and known as Pobull Fhinn, the White or Fair People.

 Twenty-four pillars and irregular stones standing upright or fallen, eight on the northern and sixteen on the southern half of the ring; the location carefully chosen to look to the horizon and the distant peaks of the Inner Hebrides, determining accurate alignments to sunsets, sunrises, summer and winter solstices, a focus for ritual and ceremony.

 Bronze is an alloy of copper and tin and the process of making bronze implements from these elements requires a very high temperature and a purpose-built furnace or cauldron.
 The Pobull Fhinn ring, in local folklore: Sòrnach a' Phobaill, the Fireplace of the People, is a title mysterious enough to match the drama of the location.